bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 What do you care about?

-Finding any irregularities that may exist in data.
+Ans: Finding any irregularities that may exist in data.
 Like things may seem ordinary but some things may not completely add up.

 What do you know about?

+- Grouping data together.
+- Changing the way some data is currently being presented into a way that is easier to read and analyze.
+- Plotting data to test any hypothesis that might arise.

 What decisions do you face?

+Ans: How should the data be structured?
+What data needs to be grouped together and what should be kept seperate?

 ## Seven templates